-- The agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment; - The receipt of two satisfactory references (one of which must be from the applicant's most recent employer) which the School considers satisfactory; - The receipt of an Enhanced Disclosure from the Disclosure and Barring Service ("DBS") with which the School is satisfied; - Satisfactory completion (where appropriate) of a Staff Suitability Declaration regarding disqualification under the Childcare Act 2006. - The receipt of a satisfactory medical questionnaire; and - The receipt of satisfactory evidence of the right to work in the UK.
+- The agreement of a mutually acceptable start date by way of written acceptance of an offer letter; - The receipt of two satisfactory references (one of which must be from the applicant's most recent employer) which the School considers satisfactory; - The receipt of an Enhanced Disclosure from the Disclosure and Barring Service ("DBS") with which the School is satisfied; - Satisfactory completion (where appropriate) of a Staff Suitability Declaration regarding disqualification under the Childcare Act 2006. - The receipt of a satisfactory medical questionnaire; and - The receipt of satisfactory evidence of the right to work in the UK.

-If the offer is accepted and the above conditions are satisfied, the applicant will be issued with a Contract of Employment as confirmation of employment.
+If the offer is accepted and the above conditions are satisfied, the applicant will be issued with a Contract of Employment as confirmation of employment in the first term of their employment.